keziei/kubernetes-projects/CKA-Scenarios/1/cka-detailed-scenarios.md

    kubectl get networkpolicymetrics -n backend
    ```

+### Do Not Forget (Key Takeaways)
+- ✅ NetworkPolicies are namespace-scoped and use labels for selection
+- ✅ Default behavior without NetworkPolicies allows all traffic
+- ✅ Test connectivity with temporary pods: `kubectl run test --image=busybox -- sleep 3600`
+- ✅ Use ephemeral debug containers for network diagnostics (see [Scenario 17](#scenario-17-advanced-debugging-with-ephemeral-containers))
+- ✅ For comprehensive NetworkPolicy design, see [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/)

 ## Scenario 10: Advanced Scheduling with Taints, Tolerations, and Affinities

 ### Key Learning Objectives